-Happy 5th birthday to the Army of Women!
+Happy 5th birthday to the Love Research Army!
 Ten years ago, I started talking about my great idea to wean scientists from doing all research on cell lines and lab animals to working on women.
 Women are very different from most laboratory animals and most animals do not naturally develop breast cancer!
 When I told scientists that they should be studying women, they told me that they didn’t know how to find them.
 “I do!” was my reply.

-This was what drove the concept of the Army of Women, ready to respond and participate in research not only for treatment but more importantly, for figuring out the cause of breast cancer.
+This was what drove the concept of the Love Research Army, ready to respond and participate in research not only for treatment but more importantly, for figuring out the cause of breast cancer.
 For five years we tried to raise the money to start, then the Avon Foundation for Women stepped up to the plate with initial funding.
-In October of 2008, the Love/Avon Army of Women was launched on the Today Show.
+In October of 2008, the Love/Avon Love Research Army was launched on the Today Show.
 We now have almost 375,000 women and men who have signed up to receive our calls to action.
-Researchers who try the Army of Women as a referral source are blown away by the enthusiastic response you give them.
+Researchers who try the Love Research Army as a referral source are blown away by the enthusiastic response you give them.

 Since we started, we have successfully completed recruitment for 60 studies and have assisted at least 20 more!
-In fact, researchers for six studies decided to increase the number of participants because recruitment had been so easy using the Army of Women.
+In fact, researchers for six studies decided to increase the number of participants because recruitment had been so easy using the Love Research Army.
 During the past five years, you have signed up to give blood, breast tissue, nipple aspirate fluid, milk and urine for a variety of studies.
 Here are some great examples of your dedication to making research happen:

 – The Jewish Women’s Breast and Ovarian Cancer Study needed 2,000 women with and without breast cancer to spit in a cup and mail it in for genetic analysis.
 Within seven months, over 4,637 of you responded that you were interested and were passed on to the researchers.